Keep your valuables safe

 Park Guell or Sagrada Familia

 In general, many sites of interest in the city are related to the masterpieces of the famous architect Antoni Gaudi.
 There are 2 sites in particular however that are considered a must-see: the church of the Sagrada Familia and Park Guell.
 Both places require admission to go inside and we are often asked whether the admission price is worth it.
 The answer depends on your budget and what you consider appealing, but you should know that while you can see the Sagrada Familia from the outside (and most visitors will do this), you will not be able to see anything worthwhile of Park Guell unless you buy tickets to go inside the park.
 Therefore, we would recommend that if you have to choose one destination for doing an inside visit due to time or costs, then go for Park Guell and visit the church of the Sagrada Familia from the outside.
-We can of course help you to get skip-the-line tickets to any venue in Barcelona – so just let us know in advance and we will be happy to assist.
+We can of course arrange skip-the-line tickets to both venues.
+In fact, if you join our semi-private or small-group tours then we can arrange an inside visit to the Sagrada Familia for you at the end of our tour, and afterwards just take a taxi to your hotel and we will reimburse you for it since you will not use our drop-off service included in your tour price!
+For Park Guell, we take you inside with skip-the-line tickets as part of the small-group tour itinerary.
+For private tours – you can do anything you like in any order you prefer.

 Only book with a legal Tour Operator